Insolvency

 • Legal Consequences: Insolvency can lead to legal actions, such as bankruptcy, which is a legal way to handle debts.

-• Loss of Assets: Individuals or businesses may lose valuable items like houses or cars to pay off debts.
+• Loss of Assets: Individuals or businesses may lose valuable assets like houses or cars to pay off debts.

 • Stress and Anxiety: Financial troubles can lead to significant stress and anxiety for those affected.